taylorgrant/GSPonepulse/README.md

 )
 ```

-For multi-select questions, pass the question stem rather than an
+For a multi-select question, pass the question stem rather than an
 individual response column:

 ``` r